Derek Conway

-Derek Leslie Conway TD (born 15 February 1953) is an English politician and television presenter.
+Derek Leslie Conway TD (15 February 1953 – 4 May 2026) was an English politician and television presenter.
 A member of the Conservative Party, Conway served as a Member of Parliament (MP) for the constituency of Shrewsbury and Atcham from 1983 to 1997, and Old Bexley and Sidcup from 2001 to 2010.
-He is currently a presenter of Epilogue, a book review programme on Press TV, an English-language international television news channel funded by the Iranian government.
+He was later a presenter of Epilogue, a book review programme on Press TV, an English-language international television news channel funded by the Iranian government.

 In January 2008, Conway announced that he would stand down at the next general election after a Commons standards committee found that he had employed his son Freddie, a full-time student at Newcastle University, as a political researcher using public funds, despite there being no record of his son doing any work at Westminster.
 As a result, Conservative Party leader David Cameron withdrew the whip from Conway, effectively expelling him from the Parliamentary Conservative group.
 He received considerable criticism from the press concerning the misuse of funds.

 Early life

-Conway was born in Gateshead and was educated at Beacon Hill Comprehensive School in the town, Gateshead Technical College, and Newcastle upon Tyne Polytechnic.
+Conway was born in Gateshead on 15 February 1953, and was educated at Beacon Hill Comprehensive School in the town, Gateshead Technical College, and Newcastle Polytechnic.

 In 1974, at the age of 21, Conway was elected as a councillor of the Metropolitan Borough of Gateshead council.
 In 1977, he was also elected to the Tyne and Wear County Council, and was the Conservative group leader from 1979 until 1982.
 He stepped down from the county council in 1983, when he was elected to Westminster.
 At Gateshead he was the Deputy Conservative Group Leader for some years and remained a councillor there until 1987, whilst simultaneously a Member of Parliament.

 At the October 1974 general election he unsuccessfully contested the safe Labour parliamentary constituency of Durham, being defeated by the sitting member, Mark Hughes, by 18,116 votes.
 At the 1979 general election Conway contested the more marginal seat of Newcastle upon Tyne East and was again defeated, this time by Labour's Mike Thomas and by 6,176 votes.